FueledByOCHD/Realms-Invasion-Info-Center/README.md

 ## **About the Repo**

-This repo is used to help users and modders with the use, install, uninstall, and modding when using our mods for Project Zomboid
+This Repo is used to help with getting familuar and a knowledge data base for all my works.

 ## **What is Realms Invasion**

-Realms Invasion is a collection of mods with the long term goal of overhauling Project Zomboid with more of a Sci-Fi Fantasy theme.
+Realms Invasion is a collection of mods with the long term goal of overhauling Project Zomboid with more of a Sci-Fi Fantasy theme based off [**Realms of Reality Lore**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/AboutRealmsOfReality.md).
 The end goal is to eventually transform this into a game of its own.

 ### **Realms Invasion Features**

-Realms Invasion Mods are on hold while I develop out [**Realms Invasion 'Projects']() out to allow me to more effectivly develop and maintain them.
+Realms Invasion Mods are on hold while I develop out [**Realms Invasion 'Projects'](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/Tools/Projects/RI_Projects.md) out to allow me to more effectivly develop and maintain them.